BrianIAm/passfort/README.md

 ## **Overview**

-PassFort is a desktop application that helps you securely manage and store passwords.
+PassFort is a free and open-source desktop application that helps you securely manage and store passwords.
 Using AES-256 encryption and running completely offline, PassFort ensures your credentials remain private and secure.

 ![Home](./public/screenshots/passfort_vault-example.png)